MiguelCoimbra02/Master_Thesis/README.md

  - **IRP Score Range Slider**: This filter allows the user to select the minimum IRP (co-expression value used by Seidr) score for the edges displayed in the graph

- - **Rank Filter**: This filter allows the user to choose the type / process used to obtain a edge.
+ - **Rank Filter**: This filter allows the user to choose the type / process used to obtain an edge.
 There are 2 major Rank options:

    - Co-Expression: Co-expression related edges extracted from seidr software are shown.
    - Regulatory edges: All direct edges predicted by either ConnecTF, Cis-Elements or Dap-Seq analysis are shown.